COVID-19: What did Queen’s do during the crisis?

 Building a sustainable future

-April – In a bid to minimise the damage to the Northern Ireland economy, Queen’s offered a free Software Development course allowing furloughed Northern Ireland residents to upskill from home, while our experts at Queen’s Management School have been thought-leaders on navigating out of the economic downturn.
+April – In a bid to minimise the damage to the Northern Ireland economy, Queen’s offered a free Software Development course allowing furloughed Northern Ireland residents to upskill from home, while our experts at Queen’s Business School have been thought-leaders on navigating out of the economic downturn.

 May - We are so proud of our army of student volunteers who continued to make a huge difference to the lives of people throughout Northern Ireland and globally, despite lockdown.
 Children continued to benefit from the mentorship provided by our homework clubs, while children in developing countries will receive vital aid as a result of their efforts.